Frequently Asked Questions

 Information and the application form can be found here.

-What are the dates of this year's contest?
+What are the dates of next year's contest?

 *The regional contests are held at a minimum of nine different sites.
 Registered teams are assigned regions based on geographic locations (with consideration for a balance of school representation at each site).
-Each regional contest begins at 1 p.m. and is usually completed between 3:30 and 4 p.m.
+Each regional contest begins at 1 p.m. and is usually completed between 3 and 3:30 p.m.
 The top two regional teams from different schools/organizations advance to the state competition.